PetRockMiner/baggies/m4a-server/README.md

 This ain't your grandma's bot.
 This bad boy:
 - 🎧 Finds and serves those m4a files because... well, why not?
 - 🚀 Uses Redis to cache like a boss.
 We're talking speed. *Sonic* is shaking.
-- 📂 Watches your directories for new files.
+- 📂 Watches your directories like Kory watches for his meth dealer.
 Creepy?
 Maybe.
 Useful?
 Heck yes.
 - 🎨 Colors the console because life ain't just black and white.
 - 🧠 Uses EJS as its view engine.
 We're all about those views.
 Drake who?
 - 🎉 Drops a fire logo and console messages that are straight fire.